GannettDigital/simulato/docs/_pages/tutorial-setup.md

 $ npm run start-test-site
 ```

 The last part of our setup is to create a folder where we can add our components as we create them throughout this tutorial.
 We will simply create an empty folder in our project called `components`.
-This should leave us with the final project file strucutre show below, with folders indicated with '-':
+This should leave us with the final project file structure shown below, with folders indicated with '-':

 ```
 - components